anir-tubi/tubi-roku/README.md

   - Save the modified image as `channel-store/channel-store-poster-staging-540x405.png`, overwriting the old staging channel launch icon.

-- Make a new PR of the `x_y_branch` against master.
+- Make a new PR of the `updates_for_x_y_submission` against master.
 Once the PR has been merged delete the branch as normal.

 - Create a new branch off of master named "x_y_branch", where x is the Major Release number and where y is the Minor Release number: i.e. `2_14_branch`.
 Push this branch to Github.
 This branch will serve as the source of truth for what is in production until the next submission release.